Esri/arcgis-maps-sdk-toolkit-qt/augmentedreality/README.md

 The latest ArcGIS Maps SDK for Qt is required to use this toolkit component.

-The system requirements for the ArcGIS Maps SDK for Qt takes precendent over the minimum versions mentioned here.
+The system requirements for the ArcGIS Maps SDK for Qt take precedence over the minimum versions mentioned here.

 OpenGL graphics API is required.
 Metal is not supported.
 See the [limitations](#Limitations) section below for more details.